tideworks/spartan-launcher/README.md

 The `PrintStream` argument is used to write output back to the invoker of the command.

-A worker child process sub command can be invoked from the supervisor process via a **spartan** `invokeCommand` API; or they can be invoked from, say, a `bash` command line shell.
+A worker child process sub command can be invoked from the supervisor process utilizing **spartan** `invokeCommand` API; or they can be invoked from, say, a `bash` command line shell.

 ### some spartan APIs and class data structures